Google Analytics is an important tool that can help you or any website owner monitor visitor traffic.

 How to Exclude Internal Traffic from Google Analytics

-Thanks to the clear instructions in Ana’s e-book, the fix is quite simple.
+For many years the fix was quite simple.
 In Google Analytics, you need to create a filter with a list of IP addresses that should be excluded from your traffic counts.
-Here’s how.

 How to Exclude an IP Address in Google Analytics